Published: April 16, 2017

 However, some people still use this approach so it would be unfair to leave it without any review.
 Let’s underline the main advantages and disadvantages of the fixed price model once more before moving further:

 However, there is always an alternative.
-In our case, it’s so-called “time and material” approach.
+In our case, it’s so-called “time and materials” approach.
 How does it work?
 In a nutshell, you pay the actual cost of the work, which is usually measured in hours.
 The development process length is not so predetermined and the whole project planning is not so strict and immutable.

 There might already occur the objection from your side: “If there are an hourly payment and no tough deadlines, the development process may turn into infinity”.
 Is it true?
 On the contrary, this model presupposes tight cooperation with the client during development, so you are able to handle the process according to your own interests and budget.
 In fact, you save even more than using fixed price contracts.